Informed consent: Conflicts of interest

 Other, long-standing controversies underscore the role for conflicts of interest among medical school faculty and researchers.
 For example, in 2014 coverage of University of California (UC) medical school faculty members has included news of ongoing corporate payments to researchers and practitioners from companies that market and produce the very devices and treatments they recommend to patients.
 Robert Pedowitz, the former chairman of UCLA's orthopedic surgery department, reported concern that his colleague's financial conflicts of interest could negatively affect patient care or research into new treatments.
 In a subsequent lawsuit about whistleblower retaliation, the university provided a $10 million settlement to Pedowitz while acknowledging no wrongdoing.
 Consumer Watchdog, an oversight group, observed that University of California policies were "either inadequate or unenforced...Patients in UC hospitals deserve the most reliable surgical devices and medication…and they shouldn't be treated as subjects in expensive experiments."
 Other UC incidents include taking the eggs of women for implantation into other women without consent and injecting live bacteria into human brains, resulting in potentially premature deaths.

 History

-Informed consent is a technical term first used by attorney, Paul G. Gebhard, in a medical malpractice United States court case in 1957.
+Informed consent is a technical term first used by attorney, Paul G. Gebhard, in the Salgo v.
+Leland Stanford Jr. University Board of Trustees court case in 1957.
 In tracing its history, some scholars have suggested tracing the history of checking for any of these practices: